jpoly1219/go-leetcode/brainstorm.md

   - Use CodeMirror for implementing a code editor inside our frontend
   - https://codemirror.net/

+### Work Log:
+- Created frontend using SvelteKit.
+- Created `index` and `problemset` pages.
+- Created handler for `/problemset` endpoint in main.go.
+- Created an empty controller for `/problemset` endpoint in main.go.
+- Created an empty database `problems` using PostgreSQL.
 ### TODO:
 - Load `problems` database with problem sets.
 - Create a query in `controllers.go` to select all problems.
 More detailed queries will be implemented later.
 - Call the Go API with `fetch` inside `problemstore.js`.